john-azzaro/Studies-and-Prototypes/README.md

 ```

 ### STEP 3: Add any additional methods before success callback:
 Sometimes, you have to narrow down the scope of the documents you find in the database.
 For example, suppose you had a database with hundreds, if not *thousands* of documents.
-In cases like those, you want to limit the return to only a few documents.
+In cases like those, you want to limit the return to only a few documents with the ```.limit``` method.
+The ```.limit``` method takes one parameter, which is a number defining how many documents to return (i.e. 10).
 ```JavaScript
     app.get("/books", (req, res) => {
         Book.find()